aklivity/zilla/README.md

 </h3>

 ## About Zilla
-Zilla is a next-generation API gateway built for event-driven architectures and streaming.
+Zilla is a multi-protocol edge and service proxy, designed for event-driven architectures.
 It is the most seamless and reliable way of interfacing non-Kafka clients running at the edge (mobile apps, browsers, partner systems, etc.) or inside the datacenter (gRPC services) to Apache Kafka-based microservices and data.

 Zilla's declarative configuration defines a routed graph of protocol decoders, transformers, encoders and caches that combine to provide a secure and stateless API entry point to your event-driven architecture.